fferlito/S2Mosaic/README.md

 ## Changelog 📝
 ### Version 0.1.9:
     * Added a slight dilation to the no data mask to remove diagonal no data pixels from scene edges.
+### version 1.0.0
+    * Added support for percentile and median mosaic options and minor optimizations.

 ## Note 📝